sillybun/vim-repl/README.md

 ![usage](https://github.com/sillybun/vim-repl/blob/master/assets/repl.gif)

 Use vim to open a file, run `:REPLToggle` to open the REPL environment.
+If the REPL is already open. `:REPLToggle` will close REPL.

 By default, Python and Perl are supported.
 If you run `:REPLToggle` in a `python` file, you will get `python` in the terminal buffer.
 In a `perl` file, vim-repl will try to use `perlconsole`, `reply` and `re.pl` (in that order); so one of them should be installed.
 In order to support more languages, you will have to specify which program to run for each specific filetype.